glanzkaiser/glanzshamzs/Trilinos/Anasazi/Readme.md

 Ax = λBx
 ```

+Matrices and vectors used in computation are treated as opaque objects; only elementary operations on matrices and vectors need to be provided through the interface.

+After providing the interface implementation, a user may access any of Anasazi’s suite of algorithms, including the implementation of the Locally-Optimal Block Preconditioned Conjugate Gradient, a Block Krylov-Schur, a Block Davidson, and an Implicit Riemannian Trust-Region methods, respectively.

 # How Anasazi work with other Trilinos' Packages
 1. Uses Teuchos (RCP, LAPACK wrappers
 2. Can use the operators and multivectors of Epetra/Tpetra